Hustler Magazine v. Falwell: Opinion of the court in summary

 Clearly, Falwell was a public figure for purposes of First Amendment law.
 Because the district court found in favor of Flynt on the libel charge, there was no dispute as to whether the parody could be understood as describing facts about Falwell or events in which he participated.
 Accordingly, because the parody did not make false statements that were implied to be true, it could not be the subject of damages under the New York Times actual-malice standard.
 The court thus reversed the judgment of the Fourth Circuit.

 Aftermath

 Dramatization

 The People vs. Larry Flynt, a 1996 film directed by Miloš Forman starring Woody Harrelson as Flynt and Edward Norton as Flynt's lawyer Alan Isaacman features the case prominently.
 Burt Neuborne, a civil rights attorney, First Amendment advocate and law professor who contributed to Flynt's defense, reversed roles and played Jerry Falwell's lawyer in the film.

 Flynt–Falwell relationship

 After The People vs. Larry Flynt appeared, Falwell and Flynt began meeting in person to discuss philosophy.
 They visited colleges to publicly debate morality and the First Amendment, and exchanged Christmas cards and family photos.
-After Falwell's death in 2007 Flynt wrote, "the ultimate result was one I never expected ...
+After Falwell's death in 2007, Flynt wrote in the Los Angeles Times: "the ultimate result was one I never expected ...
 We became friends".